Skip to main content

 This setup provides a clear, date-based sequence that helps in tracking when tasks were created while keeping a running tally of tasks across the year.

-Purchase orders often require a combination of date and sequential numbers to track orders across a fiscal year.
+Purchase orders often require a combination of date and sequential numbers to track orders annually.

 Examples: